isomerpages/mse-zerowaste/zero-waste/singapore.md

 Each person throws away 810g of waste per day

  In 2017, 1.67 million tonnes of waste were disposed of by the domestic sector.
 Of this, about one-third is packaging waste.
 At the current rate of waste disposal, a new waste-to-energy plant is required to be built every seven to 10 years, and a new landfill is needed every 35 years.
 This is not sustainable given Singapore’s land constraints.
 Hence, it is important for everyone to play their part in minimising packaging waste.

+# How will we achieve Towards a Zero Waste Nation?

+* Better recycling infrastructure support to facilitate better recycling practices, such as centralized chutes for all new HDB flats.
+* Pneumatic Waste Conveyance Systems introduced in HDB towns to support convenient and hygienic waste disposal
+*  Build an Integrated Waste Management Facility which will have the capacity to segregate recyclables from waste
+*  Introduction of more initiatives to reduce food waste in F&B businesses and to improve recycling of electrical and electronic waste